-According to Article 76 FPG, the principle of necessity has to be taken into account by the BFA when issuing detention orders.
-Detention has to be necessary to reach one of the stated objectives.[1]
+According to Article 76 FPG, the principle of necessity must be taken into account by the BFA when issuing detention orders and detention must necessary to reach one of the stated objectives.[1]
 When examining the proportionality of detention, criminal offences committed by the applicant are taken into account to assess whether the public interest is affected by the seriousness of the offences.
 Similarly, the authorities must assess whether the public interest in speedy deportation overrides the personal liberty of the individual.[2]
 Proportionality means to weight or balance the interests between the public interest of securing the procedure (i.e. mainly in the context of deportations) and the right to liberty of the individual.

 The BFA must review the proportionality of detention every 4 weeks.[3]
 Proportionality is also a constitutional principle applicable to all administrative procedures and therefore also to asylum and return proceedings.
 This has been confirmed by the jurisprudence of the VwGH[4] and the Constitutional Court (VfGH).[5]